prathamesh66/Top-Course/README.md

 ## Description

 The Top Courses App is a web application designed to provide users with access to a curated list of online courses.
 The app features a user-friendly interface that allows users to browse, search, and filter courses based on various criteria.
-This project showcases my skills in frontend development using HTML, CSS, and JavaScript.
+This project showcases my skills in frontend development using HTML, CSS, and JavaScript..

 ## Features